-The only problem here is that you’ll get tired if you don’t like standing.
+The only problem here is that you’ll get tired if you prefer to avoid standing.
 Although, you can still buy a scooter with a seat to make the ride more fun.

-When compared to other modes of transport like a car or motorbike, scooters are relatively cheap to operate.
+Scooters are relatively cheap to operate compared to other modes of transport, like a car or motorbikes.
 Their cost per mile is significantly lower.
 This is because you only need to charge the battery, and you are good to go.

-You don’t incur a lot of maintenance costs, fueling costs, and even parking costs.
+You only incur a few maintenance costs, fueling costs, or even parking costs.
 The only major cost you are going to incur is the purchasing cost, which many people would consider high.
-But, I still think it’s worth it.
+But I still think it’s worth it.

-With the purchasing cost, you can always look for cheaper and affordable models.
-However, always ensure that quality is not too much compromised.
-The Angotrade’s Kids/Adult Scooter is an excellent example.
+With the purchasing cost, you can always look for cheaper and more affordable models.
+However, always ensure that quality is maintained.
+Angotrade’s Kids/Adult Scooter is an excellent example.

 Studies even indicate that a scooter will take 20% less time than a normal bicycle to get you where you are going.
 The only drawback here is the distance limits.
 They aren’t made for too long distances.